-Four species of flagellates that are commonly found in the intestinal tract are: Giardia duodenalis (also known is G. lamblia or G. intestinalis), Dientamoeba fragilis, Chilomastix mesnili, and Pentatrichomonas hominis.
-Other species exist, such as Enteromonas hominis, and Retortanmonas intestinalis, but are uncommon, rarely found, and are considered non-pathogenic.
+Four species of flagellates that are commonly found in the intestinal tract are Giardia duodenalis (also known as G. lamblia or G. intestinalis), Dientamoeba fragilis, Chilomastix mesnili, and Pentatrichomonas hominis.
+Other species exist, such as Enteromonas hominis and Retortamonas intestinalis, but are uncommon, rarely found, and are considered non-pathogenic.
 In this course, we will focus on the first four common species.

 Among the first four listed, Giardia and Dientamoeba fragilis are considered pathogenic.
-This section of the course will therefore focus on these two organisms, as well as on ways to differentiate them from the non-pathogenic flagellates.
+Therefore, this section of the course will focus on these two organisms and ways to differentiate them from the non-pathogenic flagellates.

 A few notes:

-The species name attributed to Giardia varies according to source and time.
+- The species name attributed to Giardia varies according to source and time.
 It has been known as Giardia lamblia, G. duodenalis, and G. intestinalis.
-Many sources now just refer to it as "Giardia".
-The most commonly accepted species now is Giardia duodenalis, which is what we will use in this course.
+Many sources now just refer to it as Giardia.
+The most commonly accepted species now is Giardia duodenalis, which we will use in this course.

-Regarding Dientamoeba fragilis, it has been at times grouped with the amoeba (hence its' name) since it appears more amoeboid and it lacks external flagella.
+- Dientamoeba fragilis has been grouped with the amoeba (hence its name) at times since it appears more amoeboid and lacks external flagella.
 However, the CDC groups it with the flagellates.